stanfordnlp/CoreNLP/_pages/human-languages.md

 // Setup Chinese Properties by loading them from classpath resources Properties props = new Properties();
 props.load(IOUtils.readerFromString("StanfordCoreNLP-chinese.properties"));
+// Or this way of doing it also works
+// Properties props = StringUtils.argsToProperties(new String[]{"-props", "StanfordCoreNLP-chinese.properties"});
 StanfordCoreNLP corenlp = new StanfordCoreNLP(props);
 corenlp.annotate(document);
 ```